 The more Katie becomes consumed by religious fervor the more she drifts farther away from reality.
 She experiences “Godgasms” and waits for “signs”, which she firmly believes is God’s way of communicating to her.

 “Never waste your pain,” she says.
-Later on, she buys hydrogen peroxide and acetone.
+Later on, she buys hydrogen peroxide and acetone for her “ascension”.

 Morfydd Clark is absolutely amazing.
 Jennifer Ehle delivers a great example of how atheists often mock the religious without trying to understand what is driving their faith.

-The movie makes a wise choice of relying on Clark’s performance – special effects are used only when needed – using body horror, flickering lights, and cinematography to deliver horror and ambiguity.
+The movie makes a wise choice of relying on Clark’s performance – special effects are used sparingly – focusing on body horror, practical effects, and cinematography to deliver horror and ambiguity.

-Does she really get wings?
-The plot delivers an answer in the end as Katie accomplishes her last test and “ascends” to become Saint Maud.
+Does she get her wings?
+The plot delivers an answer in the end as Katie accomplishes her last test to become Saint Maud.

 Saint Maud teaches us that isolation and lack of a support system can lead to destructive self-perpetuating beliefs.
 Katie becomes obsessed with cleansing and purifying to the point that pain becomes the point of her journey.

-Many people suddenly find Jesus when they’re dealing with loss, grief, and inevitable death.
+People often find Jesus when they’re dealing with loss, grief, and death.
 Religion is an emotional blanket.
-What if you don’t have anyone to help you deal with trauma and religion becomes a vehicle for self-validation?
+What if you don’t have anyone to help you deal with trauma and religion becomes a vehicle for extreme self-validation?

 If there was someone else she could lean on in the hospice or Joy had come earlier, perhaps Katie would’ve been saved.
 This is the tragedy of Saint Maud.